dd9jn/rfc4880bis/rfc4880bis.md

   * \[Optional\] If string-to-key usage octet was 255, 254, or 253, a
     one-octet symmetric encryption algorithm.

-  * \[Optional\] If string-to-key usage octet was 253, a one-octet AEAD algorithm.
+  * \[Optional\] If string-to-key usage octet was 253, an octet with the values 0x02 to indicate the OCB encryption mode.

   * \[Optional\] If string-to-key usage octet was 255, 254, or 253, a
     string-to-key specifier.
 The length of the string-to-key specifier is implied by its type, as described above.

   * \[Optional\] If secret data is encrypted (string-to-key usage octet not zero), an Initial Vector (IV) of the same length as the cipher's block size.
-If string-to-key usage octet was 253 the IV is used as the nonce for the AEAD algorithm.
-If the AEAD algorithm requires a shorter nonce, the high-order bits of the IV are used and the remaining bits MUST be zero.
+If string-to-key usage octet was 253 the IV is used as the nonce for the OCB mode.
+If the OCB mode requires a shorter nonce, the high-order bits of the IV are used and the remaining bits MUST be zero.

   * Only for a version 5 packet, a four-octet scalar octet count for the following secret key material.
-This includes the encrypted SHA-1 hash or AEAD tag if the string-to-key usage octet is 254 or 253.
+This includes the encrypted SHA-1 hash or OCB tag if the string-to-key usage octet is 254 or 253.

   * Plain or encrypted series of values comprising the secret key